schooldanlp6/neofetch-next/README.md

 #### 7.2.3
 added the temux pacman and fixed typos
 #### 7.2.2
+with the .2 release the neofetch reborn rewrite in rust is added

 neofetch legacy: not much happend aside from adding asahi
 #### 7.2.1
 Finally added support for Intel Arc Graphics on iGPUs (intel core ultra series) and added dyni